emefff/Code-Aster-MPI-in-Singularity-of-SM2022/README.md

 This recipe and the resulting container were tested in Ubuntu 24.04 LTS.
 Please be aware, that some slight modifications might be necessary when using Ubuntu 24.04LTS (see Code_Aster forum https://code-aster.org/V2/spip.php?rubrique2 for these known minor issues).
 ________________________________________________________________________________________________________

-If you do not have singularity installed, the easiest way is to install a .deb package (for Ubuntu 24.04 this is the 'noble'-package, although we used an older version here, see below):
+If you do not have singularity installed, the easiest way is to install a .deb package (for Ubuntu 24.04 this is the 'noble'-package:

 https://github.com/sylabs/singularity/releases